-Michael Halleran became the university's fifth provost on July 1, 2009.
-He also serves as a professor of classical studies.
+Michael Halleran became William & Mary's fifth provost on July 1, 2009.
+He continues to serve as a professor of classical studies.